-Our surf school and its surf guides will know precisely what kind of waves are more suitable for you and will inform you over the closest surf spots, from reef breaks to beach breaks.
+Surf school instrcutctors and surf guides will know precisely what kind of waves are more suitable for you and will inform you over the closest surf spots, from reef breaks to beach breaks.

 Some of the surf spots still remain secret, with no names and difficult access, so it is recommended to have a surf guide taking you there!
 The surfari packages are ideal for those surfers looking for these non-crowded and remote surf spots in Azores.

-If you are selecting the surfari or self-catering packages, Surfinn Surf Camps, recommends you to bring some surf gear with you, as there are not many surf shops in Sao Miguel or in the whole Azores Archipelago.
+If you are selecting the surfari or self-catering packages, we recommend you to bring some surf gear with you, as there are not many surf shops in Sao Miguel or in the whole Azores Archipelago.
 So just in case, bring surf equipment that suits you the most and according the swell conditions.

 In terms of wetsuits, probably the most recommendable option would be a 3.2.